You are using an unsupported browser. Please use the latest version of Chrome, Firefox, Safari or Edge.

 “The generosity of the EGL Charitable Foundation sustains the program and allows us to think about ways to expand it to other areas across the country and around the world,” says Dr. Berry.

-In addition to the House Calls Program, the EGL Charitable Foundation also supports the Parenting at a Critical Time (PACT) Program, which offers counseling to help parents and grandparents talk openly about ALS with their family members.
-PACT’s services include helping children understand and cope with changes in a parent’s mobility, speech and breathing, as well as supporting children when a parent is nearing end of life and with grief after a loss.
+In addition to the House Calls Program, the EGL Charitable Foundation also supports the Parenting at a Challenging Time (PACT) Program, which offers guidance to help parents and grandparents talk about ALS with children and young adults in the family.
+The PACT team also helps parents to identify ways to support children’s coping with changes in a parent’s mobility, speech and breathing, and to address children’s anticipatory grief.

 Because Kristen is a consistent visitor, the Crandalls have come to trust her advice and deeply appreciate her care.